METAL EDEN Review – A Brutal, Beautiful Sci-Fi FPS with Intense Cybernetic Combat

 Core Metal Eden Loop

-Let’s be honest: the story isn’t what you’ll stay for — it’s the combat.
+Let’s be real here: the tale isn’t what you’ll stick around for — it’s the fighting.

-METAL EDEN feels like a mash-up of DOOM Eternal and Ghostrunner — with some Titanfall-style wall-running and mobility thrown in for good measure.
-The shooting is snappy, the enemies are varied enough to keep fights interesting, and there’s a constant push to stay aggressive.
+METAL EDEN all feels like if DOOM Eternal and Ghostrunner had a lovechild — with some Titanfall style wall running/mobility thrown in for good measure.
+The shooting feels snappy, the enemy mix is diverse enough to heat up fights and there’s a continuing goad to stay aggressive.

 One player put it perfectly:

-“Ghostrunner, Cyberpunk, Ghost in the Shell, a bit of Matrix — so many inspirations here.
-There is so much layering to the art direction and visuals, and the core gameplay is modern boomer shooter for sure.”
+“Ghostrunner, and Cyberpunk, and Ghost in the Shell, a little bit of Matrix — so many influences here.
+There’s such an visually art directed and their core game play is modern boomer shooter for real.”

 Visuals & Atmosphere

-This game is gorgeous in a brutal way.
-The art direction is dark, monolithic, and oppressive, which works perfectly for the setting.
-The soundtrack hits hard and the sound design makes every gunshot and explosion feel impactful.
+This game is beautiful in a savage sort of way.
+It has dark, monolithic, oppressive art and that works perfectly with what it’s representing.
+The soundtrack is hard-hitting and the sound design makes each gunshot or explosion resonate.

-It’s clear the developers wanted to create a world that feels heavy and hostile, and they nailed it.
+It’s plain that the developers wanted to make a world that felt heavy and harsh, and they succeeded.

 Performance